-Body dysmorphia, more commonly referred to Body Dysmorphic Disorder (BDD), is a serious psychiatric disorder.
+Body dysmorphia, more commonly referred to as Body Dysmorphic Disorder (BDD), is a serious psychiatric disorder.

 Everybody has parts of themselves that they like less than others, but when this dislike manifests in extreme ways, such as obsessive worrying that disrupts regular life, it becomes classified as BDD.